Som-Energia/intercoop/README.markdown

 Some intended goals:

-- Ease extending intercooperation to new entities by sharing a common protocol
+- Ease extending intercooperation to new entities by sharing a common protocol,
+    - single implementation for our users to use services from many other entities,
+    - single implementation to offer our services to users of many other entities
 - Be certain that the services request comes from the source entity
 - Keep users in control of how and whom their personal data is transferred to
 - Still avoid the user from having to type personal data again and again